 Some, but not all, granites require regular application of stone sealer.
 Depending on the color of your granite countertop, you may (or may not) need to seal once or twice a year to protect it from staining.

 Also, even if your granite countertop does not require any sealing, it is always best to use coasters and trays under glasses and bottles.
 Should any spill or drip happen, wipe them off immediately.
 Additionally, always use a cutting board when cooking.
 Never cut directly on your countertop's surface as it will only dull your kitchen knife.

 To clean, use a mild soap or a particular stone care product and a soft, tidy cloth.
 Do not use vinegar, ammonia, or bleach.
 Also, avoid acidic cleaners as they may wear off the applied sealer.

 Whether you are using granite for your countertop or stairs, there is always a color that matches your interior.
 Not only does it complement your living space, but it also increases the resale value of your home.
 A granite countertop is a selling point should you decide to put your house on the market.
 Furthermore, it provides a working surface that lasts a lifetime.

-If you are planning on building a new home or renovating your old kitchen, check out our wide selection of granite slabs for your kitchen countertop.
+Are you are planning on building a new home or renovating your old kitchen?
+Check out our wide selection of granite slabs for your kitchen countertop.
 Whether you are in Cebu, Davao, or Cagayan de Oro, there is undoubtedly a Stone Depot branch near you.
-See you at our slab yard!
+Visit us today!